-There are many options for soil moisture monitoring.
-Dairy Australia has an overview information sheet found here or Irrigation New Zealand has a more comprehensive booklet found here
+There are many ways to monitor your soil moisture.
+Dairy Australia has an overview information sheet found here or Irrigation New Zealand has a more comprehensive booklet found here to investigate suitable options for your farm and budget.

 System 'off' checks